pat-marty/the-local-ibex-source/content/en/docs/hiking/baechlitalhuette_sac.md

 - Day hike from the <hl>Räterichsbodensee</hl> (near the <hl>Grimsel Pass</hl>) to the <hl>Bächlitalhütte SAC</hl>
 - The starting point is easily accessible with both car and public transit
 - The ascent and descent take the same path; there is only one officially marked path which leads to the <hl>Bächlitalhütte</hl>
-- We'd suggest doing this hike when the ground is dry.
-While the hike itself isn't very dangerous, most of the hike is on smooth rocks which can make the path quite slippery when wet
+- If we were to do this hike again, we'd go when the ground would be dry.
+While the hike itself isn't very dangerous, most of the hike is on smooth rocks which can make the path quite slippery when wet.

 ## Ascent to the Bächlital